-LONG BEACH, CALIF.: International City Theatre (ICT) has announced its 2019-20 season, featuring five plays.
+LONG BEACH, CALIF.: International City Theatre (ICT) has announced its 2021 season, featuring five productions beginning early next year.

 Next will be Wendy Graf’s Closely Related Keys (Aug.
-26-Sept.
-13, 2020), a family drama that follows an African American attorney who is shocked to find out that she has an Iraqi half-sister.
+27-Sept.
+12, 2021), a drama about an African American attorney and the shocking discovery that she has an Iraqi half-sister.
+The play, originally scheduled as part of ICT’s 2020 season, will be directed by Saundra McClain.

 Founded in 1985, International City Theatre produces contemporary works and provides educational programming.